yipeichan/yipeichan.github.io/pricingWholelifeInsurance.md

 ```
 <div class="f"><font color="black">
 <font color="black"><b>2.
 Discounting the Insurance Benefits</b></font><br>
-Using backwards recursion, the program can generate the expected present value of the benefit outgo, which is the expected present value of the net premium income.<br><br></font></div>
+Using backward recursion, the program can generate the expected present value of the benefit outgo, which is the expected present value of the net premium income.<br><br></font></div>

 ```python
 # discounting the expected value of death/ total disability coverage and annuity payment